biologysvsu/Student-Led-Tutorial-1/Actual Tutorial.md

 ``` bash
 fastq-dump --split-files SRR16574651
 ```
--if working with your own Replace SRR with your SRR acession of your sample and do for both samples
+-If working with your own Replace SRR with your SRR acession of your sample and do for both samples.

-You can chose your own, but we provided examples here for your conveinence.

 SLURM:
 Edit the slurm script to include your email, username, and SRR acession number in the appropriate spots like we have done in class before.
 The code to edit: